telerik/blazor-docs/components/menu/overview.md

 }
 ````

-In the code snippet toolbar, select the **PREVIEW** tab to see the result.

 ## Navigate Views

 A menu is often used to list pages, views, or sections in an application so the user can navigate through them.
 To do that with a menu, you have two options: